Wild Sicily - Madonie to Etna - 6 days

 Day 5: Villa Miraglia – Monte Colla (hours of riding: 8)

-This is probably the most beautiful day of the trail, riding for more than 40 kilometres along the "Dorsale" through mountains, woods and lakes, in the midst of a strikingly beautiful landscape.
+On this day of the trail we will ride for more than 40 kilometres along the "Dorsale" through mountains, woods and lakes, in the midst of a strikingly beautiful landscape.
 First we will come to the Maulazzo Lake, dominated by Monte Soro, the highest peak in the Nebrodi mountain range (at 1847 metres) and covered in magnificent beech woods.
 We will then reach the famous lake Biviere di Cesarò, which is a resting place for migrating birds.
 We will continue along the "Dorsale", with lush forests giving way to clearings with panoramic views, with the Aeolian Islands to the north and the majestic peak of Mount Etna to the south.
 In the evening we will arrive tired but satisfied at Monte Colla, the most isolated hotel on the island, housed in an eighteenth century aristocratic home at around 1400 metres above sea level in the territory of Randazzo.
 Here we will enjoy a delicious dinner prepared with local produce and spend the night.

-Day 6: Monte Colla – Etna North (hours of riding: 7)
+Day 6: Monte Colla – Arco dei Sogni (hours of riding: 6)

 Day 8: Departure

-After breakfast we will transfer you to the airport (or other locations on the island, as requested).
+After breakfast we will transfer you to the airport.

 - Airport transfers from/to the nearest airport.